Mathematics (MATH)

 Topics chosen from Euclidean, hyperbolic, elliptic, projective, affine, etc., geometry emphasizing axiomatic development and/or physical application with content dependent upon student interest and background.
 Especially recommended for students interested in mathematics education.
 Fulfills quantitative literacy requirement (1998).

-Prerequisite: MATH 212 or MATH 231 or instructor permission.
+Prerequisite: MATH 231 Foundations of Mathematics, MATH 212 Discrete Math or instructor permission.

 MATH 350.
 Special Topics.
 1-8.